DPDP Act Compliance

 Readiness Assessment & Gap Analysis

-We begin with a detailed review of your current data handling practices across business units, geographies and third parties.
-Using our DPDP Control Framework, we identify gaps and categorize them as high, medium or low risk.
+Bellwether performs a detailed review of your current data handling practices across business units, geographies and vendors.
+Using our DPDP Control Framework, we identify gaps and categorize them as of high, medium or low risk.
 The assessment covers consent practices, notice mechanisms, grievance redressal protocols, data retention policies, and data transfer procedures.

 Policy and Governance Framework

-Based on identified gaps, we assist in drafting or revising core policies such as Privacy Policy, Consent Notice, Data Retention Policy, and Grievance Redressal Procedures.
-We help establish governance mechanisms including Data Protection Officer (DPO) roles and reporting structures.
+Based on the gaps identified, Bellwether assists in drafting or revising policies such as Privacy Policy, Consent Notice, Data Retention Policy, and Grievance Redressal Procedures.
+Bellwether also helps in establishing governance mechanisms including Data Protection Officer (DPO), related roles and reporting structures.

 Technology Integration

-We work closely with IT teams to ensure systems are equipped to enforce user rights.
-This includes implementing role-based access controls (RBAC), secure audit trails, and purpose limitation enforcement.
-We guide integration with Consent Manager platforms and enable automation of Data Principal Rights workflows.
+Bellwether works closely with IT teams to ensure systems are equipped to enforce technical and organizational measures.
+This includes implementing role-based access controls (RBAC), encryption of data, secure audit trails, and purpose limitation enforcement.
+We guide in cookie consent management and enable automation of Data Principal Rights workflows.

 Vendor Due Diligence and Contracts Review

-We assess your third-party vendors and data processors to ensure their practices are compliant.
+We assess your third-party vendors (also known as data processors) to ensure they have the same level of protection that is mandated by the law.
 We also review and redraft data processing clauses in commercial agreements to reflect accountability and lawful processing principles under the Act.

 Training & Awareness

 Leadership-focused and employee-focused training modules are delivered to ensure privacy by design principles are embedded across teams.
-We also conduct board-level sessions to help executive teams for providing data privacy regulatory exposure.
+We also conduct high-level overview sessions to help executive teams understand the core principles of the DPDP Act.

 Breach Management

-We help you in designing Data breach response protocols, with focus on the 72-hour breach notification requirement to the Data Protection Board and Data Principals.
-Our internal security response plan and procedures help you to fulfil this obligation and reduce penalties even in case of a personal data breach.
+We help you in designing Data breach response protocols, with focus on the fulfilling the data breach notification requirement to the Data Protection Board and Data Principals.
+Our security response plan and procedures help organizations fulfil this obligation and reduce penalties even in case of a personal data breach.

 Significant Data Fiduciary Support

-For significant data fiduciaries, who are subjected to additional requirements by the DPDP Act, Bellwether can help with documentation for Data Protection Board inspections, including but not limited to:
+For significant data fiduciaries, who are subject to additional requirements by the DPDP Act, Bellwether can help with documentation for Data Protection Board inspections, including but not limited to:

 • Records of Processing Activities (ROPA),